Aditya-jain-wq/Comparing-Sorting-Algorithms/README.md

 This program can help you find best sorting algorithm for your specific data.

+Some Observations:

-Example insertion sort can be best when only 2-3 elements are out of place and rest are sorted.
-(O(n)) If number of elements is 2-3 then bubble can be amoung best candidates.
+Insertion sort can be best when only 2-3 elements are out of place and rest are sorted.
+(O(n)) If number of elements are around 10-20 insertion could be best.

+If number of elements are 2-3 then bubble sort can be amoung best candidates.

+If range of numbers are small and number of element are huge then Count Sort can be amoung best candidates.